TheRealKr3ative/Schema/README.md

 ---

 ## Overview
-Schema is a networking library designed to make networking as simple as possible while keeping a minimal level of security.
-It uses a handshake, token, and key system to ensure only your client and server communicate.
+Schema is a networking library designed to make networking as simple as possible while keeping a median level of security.
+It uses a handshake, token, key,packet signing system to ensure only your client and server communicate.
 It's also strictly typed, so any data sent is checked against your definitions first.

 ---